audioxide/data/data/posts/20210120-reviews-midnight-sister-painting-the-roses.md

   The album thrives on its unexpected moments: the fuzzy guitar solo on “Foxes”, the outrageously groovy bassline on “Sirens”, the cinematic string motif on “My Elevator Song”.
 Just to name a few.
 Midnight Sister offer plenty of surprises with instrumentation, so it’s a shame their songwriting can often feel so passive. *Painting the Roses* is unpredictable, but I take no issue with that.
 In fact, I end up enjoying the experimental tracks more than the laid-back indie strolls, as pleasant as they may sound.

   Although *Painting the Roses* falls short of greatness, there’s plenty here for listeners to enjoy.
 The aforementioned “Sirens” is an absolute jam, offering a similar sensation to one of [Arcade Fire](/reviews/arcade-fire-funeral/)’s greatest dance anthems “Sprawl II (Mountains Beyond Mountains)”.
 Elsewhere, there are hints of glam-rock and power pop in the same vein as The Lemon Twigs, another eclectic American duo.
-Only, with much less chaos.
+Only, with much less chaos (and a little less excitement).
 If that sounds like your type of thing, then *Painting the Roses* comes recommended.

 tracks:
   - Siren